 Consequently, establishing the ideal level of empathy becomes a complex task.
-Intervening in people’s emotions requires a grounded approach based on evidence.
-If accuracy in emotion manipulation cannot be assured, refraining from intervention may be the prudent course of action.
-The challenge extends beyond a lack of knowledge about the desired magnitude of induced empathy; it involves an inherent inability to predict how various means of influence will impact empathy in society.
-The effects of legal mechanisms on preferences are intricate, challenging to anticipate, and contingent upon context.
+Trying to influence people’s emotions requires a grounded approach based on evidence.
+If accuracy in emotional manipulation cannot be assured, refraining from intervention may be the prudent course of action.
+The challenge extends beyond a lack of knowledge about the desired magnitude of induced empathy; it also involves an inherent inability to predict how various means of influence will impact empathy in society.
+The effects of legal mechanisms on preferences are complex, challenging to anticipate, and contingent upon context.

 Playing with people’s emotions.
-Manipulating people’s emotions requires careful consideration.
-Even if we possessed knowledge about the optimal level of empathy in specific cases and could accurately predict the outcomes of our subtle interventions, given how complex and hard to predict are the functioning of emotion in a collective institutional context, the impact of negative emotions varies among individuals.
-Even if empathy yields positive externalities and overall benefits empathetic individuals, there are instances where these negative emotions may not serve the well-being of the individual experiencing them.
-This could potentially lead to exploitation, as individuals might stage a distressing situation to leverage someone’s empathy.
+Manipulating people’s emotions also demands careful consideration.
+Even if we possessed knowledge about the optimal level of empathy in specific cases and could accurately predict the outcomes of our subtle interventions, the impact of negative emotions will inevitably vary among individuals, given that it is complex and difficult to predict how emotion functions in a collective institutional context.
+Even if empathy yields positive externalities and even if it provides overall benefits to empathetic individuals, there certainly are instances where these negative emotions may not serve the well-being of the individual experiencing them.
+This could potentially lead to exploitation, as individuals might feign a distressing situation to leverage someone’s empathy.
 Therefore, to justify interventions that induce empathy, we must weigh whether the overall increase in social welfare justifies the potential harm to specific individuals for whom empathy does not serve their best interests.

 Risk of becoming a social norm.
-In addition, if empathy becomes the norm rather than the exception, this might create pressure on contractual parties to forgive unjustified breaches.
-In other words, we were originally trying to examine the benefit to society, where people when recognizing that enforcing the contract as it is, might show flexibility towards the party to the contract when the circumstances justify it.
-The creation of a social norm will create expectations for such forgiveness every time. when this becomes the norm, it will reduce the social meaning of empathy and kindness which will become just doing what one was expected to do.
+In addition, if empathy became the norm rather than the exception, this could create pressure on contractual parties to forgive unjustified breaches.
+Our original aim was to examine the benefit to society of situations where people might demonstrate flexibility towards a party to a contract in cases where the circumstances so justify.
+The creation of a social norm will create expectations for such behavior every timeand reduce the social meaning of empathy and kindness, since to exhibit such responses would be to do nothing more than what was expected.

 2. Mandate compassionate behavior

-Utilizing the law to promote empathy is just one way to foster pro-social behavior.
+Using the law to promote empathy is just one way to foster pro-social behavior.
 An alternative approach involves making such behavior obligatory.
-Currently, there are legal rules that, in practice, necessitate parties to exhibit consideration toward the other party when encountering challenges in contract performance, excusing them from contractual obligations in certain instances.
+Currently, there are legal rules that, in practice, require parties to exhibit consideration towards the other party when encountering challenges in contract performance, excusing them from contractual obligations in certain instances.
 However, the question arises: is it advantageous to enforce mandatory consideration, and should we intensify or relax such requirements?
 Like the ambiguity surrounding the optimal level of empathy, determining the ideal degree of considerate behavior is complex.
-Yet, disparities exist between augmenting empathy and mandating compassionate behavior, necessitating careful consideration when mandating pro-social conduct when difficulties in performing the contract emerge.
+Yet, disparities exist between augmenting empathy and mandating compassionate behavior, calling for careful consideration when mandating pro-social conduct in cases where difficulties in performing the contract emerge.